spirosoik/AndroidArchitecturePadawans/README.md

 we need DataMappers which will convert the DTO to BO.

 ## Tools
-* Event-Driven architecture with Otto
+* Event-Driven programming with Otto
 * Dependncy injection with Dagger2

 ## Libraries